-- Does enter key works as a substitute for the sign in button action?
+- Does the enter key work as a substitute for the sign-in button action?

-- Does the username and password text field appear in order?
+- Do the username and password text fields appear in order?

-- Does remember me checkbox selected by default?
+- Does it remember my checkbox selected by default?

-- Does the login page has register link for new users?
+- Does the login page have a registration link for new users?

 - Does the user interface look as per the design specification?

-- Does login screen behave responsively to mobile or tablet screen?
+- Does the login screen behave responsively to the mobile or tablet screen?

-- Do the link on page remain active or are dead?
+- Do the links on the page remain active, or are they dead?

 Login screen functionality varies with each type of application.
-So there is going to be a difference between Yahoo login and Gmail login.
-Here are some general possible functionality scenarios.
+So, there will be a difference between a Yahoo login and a Gmail login.
+Here are some general possible functionality test scenarios.

-Take the example of Lycos mail how they are not paying attention to functionality issues.
+Take the example of Outlook mail and how they are not paying attention to functionality issues.

-- Is logout link redirects back to the login screen?
-Is logout link functional?
+- Is the logout link redirecting back to the login screen?
+Is the logout link functional?

-- Does forgot password link works?
+- Does the forgot password link work?
 Does it redirect to the valid password recovery page?

-- Do forward and backward buttons work properly while logged in? and also for logged out the user?
+- Do forward and backward buttons work properly while logged in?
+And also for logging out the user?

 - Does formwork similarly in every popular browser?

-Security of the form is very crucial and you can use the following scenarios to form your test cases.
-Take a look at how the Outlook handles bad username and passwords security issue.
+Security of the form is crucial, and you can use the following scenarios to form your test cases.
+Take a look at how Outlook handles bad usernames and password security issues.

-- Does textbox offer masking of characters in the password field?
+- Does the textbox offer the masking of characters in the password field?